 (This tutorial is an addition to the Video Compression Resource Pages that we created a few years ago.
 The older one, H264 Step-by-Step Handbrake Tutorial, was intended for compressing videos for EngageMedia.org and other video platforms like Youtube, Vimeo, etc. )

-With the internet becoming faster and cloud storage becoming more accessible, video-makers sending or receiving raw video files for post-production are becoming common practice.
+With the Internet becoming faster and cloud storage becoming more accessible, video-makers sending and receiving raw video files for post-production is becoming common practice.
 There are many challenges in this scenario.
-First one would be the big file size of raw video footage.
-Depending on your camera, a 50-second 1080p footage shot using a DSLR can be as big 500MB.
-Also, fast internet may not be accessible to everyone, especially video for change practitioners working on the field or in countries where internet services remain inadequate.
-Given this, we recommend video practitioners to transcode their files to H265 to make it smaller but at the same time, keep its good quality.
+First, one would be the big file size of raw video footage.
+Depending on your camera, a 50-second 1080p clip shot using a DSLR can be as big 500MB.
+Also, fast Internet may not be accessible for everyone, especially video for change practitioners working on the field or in countries where Internet services remain inadequate.
+Given this, we recommend video practitioners to transcode their files to H.265 to make it smaller, but at the same time, keep its good quality.

-This tutorial assumes you have an HD video file that is 1920x1080 pixels.
+This tutorial assumes you have an HD video file that is 1920×1080 pixels.

 - Install Handbrake by choosing the version for your operating system from http://handbrake.fr/

 - Open Handbrake from your Applications or Programs folder.

 - Load video your file.
 A browse window should have automatically opened for you to select your source video file (or DVD) or just click the Source button.
 Select the file you want to compress and click Open.

 That’s it!
 We hope you find this tutorial useful.
 Leave us a comment if you have other questions related to this post.